ZeeSpire/zss-afk-site/_posts/en/2022-08-07-what-and-where-to-eat-in-santorini.markdown

     </div>
 </div>

-In Oia, you can find delicious food at [Melitini](https://melitinioia.com/){:target="_blank"}.
+In Oia, you can find delicious food at [Melitini](https://melitinioia.com/){:target="_blank" rel="nofollow"}.
 This unpretentious restaurant in Oia serves a variety of spreads, salads, cheeses, grilled meats, and seafood that can be shared.
 My favorite dish from them was the vegetable fritters.
 You can also order the food as a takeaway and eat it in some other place if they don't have free tables.

-Another nice, unpretentious place in Oia with good Greek food is [Pitogyros Grill House](https://pitogyros.com/){:target="_blank"}.
+Another nice, unpretentious place in Oia with good Greek food is [Pitogyros Grill House](https://pitogyros.com/){:target="_blank" rel="nofollow"}.
 They serve gyros, souflaki, kebab, and handmade sausages.
 You can grab a pita wrap and eat it on the street, but they also have some tables.
 The souflaki was super tasty.

 A popular spot to grab a souvlaki in Thira is Lucky's Souvlakis.
 This small place maybe does not look that great, but the souvlaki is really good.
 If you're in Thira, you have to try it.